FindMySchool LogoFindMySchool

 The chapel bells have rung across this school's grounds since 1967, marking the hours in a community where Catholic values shape every day without dominating those of other faiths.
 St Benedict's serves the only Catholic secondary school serving West Suffolk and beyond, drawing students from Haverhill, Thetford, Sudbury, Stowmarket and Newmarket, among other surrounding areas.
 The school embraces approximately 980 mixed students aged 11 to 18 across its single Beetons Way campus.

-Ofsted's most recent inspection (June 2025) commended the school for delivering "a bold and ambitious curriculum" within a "deeply supportive and nurturing environment," with pupils "encouraged to be the best versions of themselves."
-The school achieves an Attainment 8 score of 51.1, placing it in the top 25% of schools in England for GCSE results (FindMySchool data).
-At A-level, 49% of grades reach A*-B, reflecting solid university preparation.
+Ofsted's most recent inspection (June 2025) commended the school for delivering "a bold and ambitious curriculum" within a "deeply supportive and supportive atmosphere," with pupils "encouraged to be the best versions of themselves."
+The current GCSE dataset shows an Attainment 8 score of 49.8 and a FindMySchool overall ranking of 1,695th.
+At A-level, around 60% of grades reach A*-B, reflecting solid university preparation.
 One Cambridge place was secured in recent years, alongside consistent progression to Russell Group institutions.

 Catholic identity runs through this school authentically without exclusion.
 General Religious Education is compulsory at GCSE, and sixth-form students take a non-examined General Religious Education course.
 Daily Mass opportunities reflect the faith commitment, yet the school explicitly welcomes both Catholic and non-Catholic families.
 Students consistently report feeling safe and accepted.
 Parent surveys show 62% strongly agree their child feels safe, with bullying described by inspectors as virtually non-existent when it does occur.